oreganich/firstSteps/LeetCode/1.TwoSum Sol./README.md

-# Idea : Nested Loops to check all possible cimbinations in the array and to return the indexes if found.
+# Idea : Nested Loops to check all possible combinations in the array and to return the indexes if found.

 # Complexity : O(N^2)